-Based on data gathered from successful judo programs in number of countries (France, Brazil, Italy, Germany), similar to Canadian socio-cultural reality, Judo Canada sanctions the following developmentally appropriate competition format for children of this age group:
+Based on data gathered from successful judo programs in number of countries, similar to Canadian socio-cultural reality, Judo Canada sanctions the following developmentally appropriate competition format for children of this age group, including some suggested weight classes that could be modify if the number of participants requires it:

-Mixed Gender Events are allowed
+Mixed-gender events are allowed

-In season 2018/19children born in in 2010 and 2011
+In season 2021/22: children born in in 2013 and 2014

-5th kyu (yellow)
+Minimum rank 5th kyu (yellow)

-Time Duration

-1.5 to 2 minutes max; fixed time of the bout or up to 3 ippons.
+Time Duration: 1.5 to 2 minutes max; fixed time of the bout or up to 3 ippons.
 No golden score.

-up to and including 23 kg?
+up to and including 20 kg

-+48kg - although this is a heavy weight division without an upper limit, if a child is more than 15% heavier (circa 55 kg) an alternate solution should be explored -i.e. move the heavier child to an older age division to match opposition by weight.

-or if other arrangements are needed to accommodate participants, competition among children whose body weights does not differ more than 15% of the weight of the lightest participant in a designated event.
++40 kg - although this is a heavy weight division without an upper limit, if a child is more than 15% heavier an alternate solution should be explored - i.e. move the heavier child to an older age division to match opposition by weight.
+For situation that grouping is required to accommodate participants, body weights should not differ more than 15% of the weight of the lightest participant in a designated grouping.